Vaibhav8772/Spring-Bott-Demo-Weapp-/README.md

 # Spring-Bott-Demo-Weapp-
 A Spring Boot web app with user registration, login, logout, and a secure dashboard.
 Built using Spring Security, Spring Data JPA, Hibernate Validator, Thymeleaf, Bootstrap, HTML, CSS, JS, and PostgreSQL.
 Features form validation, encrypted passwords, and access control.

+To Run The Project :
+Create Database itsmdb on Postgresql
+Enter your Database URL,Name and Password

 📌 Sample Web App: User Management Dashboard
 ✅ Overview
 This is a demo Spring Boot web application that provides: